GoogleCloudDataproc/flink-bigquery-connector/README.md

 #### Exactly-once delivery semantics

 The Storage Write API supports exactly-once semantics through the use of stream offsets.
-This will be used when offering an exactly-once Sink for BigQuery.

 ### Read API